Project Review Step 2 - Official Species List

 No further coordination under the ESA is required.
 You can print the Resource Report for your files.

-Until the proposed project is implemented, check IPaC every 90 days to ensure that listed / proposed / candidate species information for the action area is current.
+Until the proposed project is implemented, check IPaC every 90 days to ensure that species information is current.
 If any changes to the Official Species List occur, you must complete this process for any newly identified species.